 Either way, think about what the optimal content of your thoughts should be in a performance, and add these to your visualization script.

 Most of us don’t perform in a relaxed, totally chilled-out state.
-So visualizing ourselves performing in the biggest audition of our life, supremely calm and relaxed, doesn’t prepare us particularly well for the reality that we’ll ultimately be experiencing.
+So visualizing yourself performing in the biggest audition of your life, supremely calm and relaxed, doesn’t prepare you particularly well for the reality that you’ll ultimately experience.

 What emotions will you be experiencing at the audition?
 Will you be nervous?
 Excited?
-Add ‘em to your script!
+Be sure to add those to your script!

 There are two perspectives or points of view we can use to “see” ourselves in action.
 An internal perspective is where you experience yourself playing as if you are looking through your own eyes.
 An external perspective is where you see yourself playing as if you were sitting in the audience, looking at yourself through another person’s eyes.